PetsFilled Us

 Tied to More Than Just Fish

-Compare that with the greylag goose, which cycles nutrients through grazing.
-Different birds, same result—ecosystem balance.
+Compare that with the greylag goose, which shapes landscapes through grazing.
+Different birds, different ecosystem engineering roles.

 10. Urban Adaptor: Where You Can Spot Alcedo Atthis Today